Matte-gtr/all_the_recipes/README.md

 ## Features

-* Home Page - This is the first page a user will see when visiting the site, the page displays all of the most recently updated recipes in the form of "cards" that the user can click on to be directed to the recipe page containing the full details of the recipe.
+* **Home Page** - This is the first page a user will see when visiting the site, the page displays all of the most recently updated recipes in the form of "cards" that the user can click on to be directed to the recipe page containing the full details of the recipe.
 This page also displays
 the search results for the ingredient search, user filter and category filter.
 There are 12 recipes displayed on the home page with pagination links at the bottom of the page to view older recipes

-* Tools Page - This page is accessed from the navbar and recipe pages, it contains an overview of some different types of tools/utensils relating to cooking and baking.
+* **Tools Page** - This page is accessed from the navbar and recipe pages, it contains an overview of some different types of tools/utensils relating to cooking and baking.
 The user can be directed to the website selling the tools by clicking on the "view range" button.

-* Add Recipe Page - This page can be accessed from the navbar, however the user will be redirected to the login page if they aren't currently logged in.
+* **Add Recipe Page** - This page can be accessed from the navbar, however the user will be redirected to the login page if they aren't currently logged in.
 This page contains a form that can be filled out by the user and upon submission of the form, this will be added to the list of recipes that can be viewed by all users.

-* Categories Dropdown - This is displayed in the form of a button on the navbar which when clicked, will reveal a list of all the available categories of active recipes on the site.
+* **Categories Dropdown** - This is displayed in the form of a button on the navbar which when clicked, will reveal a list of all the available categories of active recipes on the site.
 When a category is clicked, the results are displayed in the same format as the home page recipes, but will only display the recipes matching that particular category.

-* Sign up button/page - This page is accessed from the navbar, only for users who aren't currently logged in.
+* **Sign up button/page** - This page is accessed from the navbar, only for users who aren't currently logged in.
 A user will be asked to choose a username, add their email address, input a password and confirm their password.
 If the user enters a username that is already taken, they will be notified of this and can choose a different username.
 Once the form is completed successfully, the user will be redirected to the login page so they can log in.

-* Login button/page - This page is accessed from the navbar, only for users who aren't currently logged in.
+* **Login button/page** - This page is accessed from the navbar, only for users who aren't currently logged in.
 A user will be asked to enter their username and password to log in.
 If they enter an incorrect password or username, they will be notified of this and can try again.
 On successful completion of the form, they will be logged in a redirected to the home page, unless they were redirected to the login page from the Add Recipe button.

-* User Option - This button will replace the Login/Sign up buttons on the navbar once the user is logged in. when this button is clicked, the user will be presented with a dropdown list of three options: "My recipes", "Removed Recipes" and "Log out".
+* **User Options** - This button will replace the Login/Sign up buttons on the navbar once the user is logged in. when this button is clicked, the user will be presented with a dropdown list of three options: "My recipes", "Removed Recipes" and "Log out".

-* My Recipes button - This button works in much the same way as the categories dropdown, but the user will be presented with all the recipes they have created (if they have not been removed).
+* **My Recipes button** - This button works in much the same way as the categories dropdown, but the user will be presented with all the recipes they have created (if they have not been removed).
 From here they will be able to click on a card and view each recipe and the recipes will contain options at the bottom of the recipe to edit or remove the recipe.

-* Removed Recipes button  - This button works in the same way as the "My Recipes" button, but will display all recipes that the user has removed.
+* **Removed Recipes button**  - This button works in the same way as the "My Recipes" button, but will display all recipes that the user has removed.
 If a recipe card is clicked on, the options at the bottom of the recipe will now show "Re-publish" and "Delete".

-* Log out - This button can be found on the navbar, user the user options, only for users who are logged in.
+* **Log out** - This button can be found on the navbar, user the user options, only for users who are logged in.
 This button will log the user out, meaning they will not be able to edit their recipes (if they have any) or create any new recipes.

 ## Features left to implement:

-* Auto hyperlink of tools in each recipe - If the tool is available on the tools page, the particlar tool will be hyperlinked to redirect the user to the external site that sells the tool.
+* **Auto hyperlink of tools in each recipe** - If the tool is available on the tools page, the particlar tool will be hyperlinked to redirect the user to the external site that sells the tool.

-* Recipe voting - a voting system that will allow users to "like" the recipe, giving the creator some feedback on what users think of their recipes.
+* **Recipe voting** - a voting system that will allow users to "like" the recipe, giving the creator some feedback on what users think of their recipes.

 ## Technologies Used